 Nestled in a bountiful valley on California’s Central Coast, the Salinas region boasts proximity to not only the scenic mountains and coastline, but also easy access to major business markets like San Jose and San Francisco, major highways, public transportation, airports, and other key infrastructure.

 The Salinas Valley offers well-established highway infrastructure, with U.S. Route 101 serving as the main North-South highway connecting Salinas to the rest of California, from Los Angeles to San Francisco and beyond.
 State Route 68 is Salinas’ primary westbound highway, along with State Route 183, which runs northwest to Castroville.

 Salinas is located within an easy drive of two major international airports: the San Jose International Airport, located right off U.S. Route 101 and just an hour from Salinas, and the San Francisco International Airport, the largest airport in Northern California and the seventh-busiest airport in the United States.
 The Monterey Airbus airport shuttle service provides transportation to and from both of these airports, covering all of California’s Central Coast.

-The Monterey Regional Airport is less than 30 minutes away from Salinas and offers non-stop service to San Francisco, Los Angeles, Phoenix, Las Vegas and San Diego.
+The Monterey Regional Airport is less than 30 minutes away from Salinas and offers non-stop service to San Francisco, Los Angeles, Phoenix, Las Vegas, San Diego and Denver.

 Conveniently located five minutes outside downtown Salinas, the Salinas Municipal Airport handles more than 80,000 flights annually, including commercial, private and helicopter flights.